rob-zimmerman/rob-zimmerman.github.io/_posts/2024-03-29-non-integer-moments.md

 > <b>Theorem 2:</b> Let $X$ and $Y$ be positive random variables, and suppose there exists some $\alpha > 0$ such that $\E[X^\alpha]$ and $\E[Y^\alpha] < \infty$.
 Let $\\{s_j\\}_{j=1}^\infty \subseteq (0, \infty)$ be a sequence of distinct numbers such that $s_j \to s \in (0, \alpha)$.
 If $\E[X^{s_j}] = \E[Y^{s_j}]$ for all $j$, then $X \stackrel{d}{=} Y$.

-The cost of the extra generality in Theorem 2 is that the statement requires some complex analysis to prove, whereas everything we did that led to Theorem 1 used simple probability theory[^7].
+The cost of the extra generality in Theorem 2 is that the statement requires some complex analysis to prove, whereas Theorem 1 implicitly hid all the complex analysis away in the mgf characterization result and used simple probability theory for the rest.
 Nevertheless, Lin's proof is quite slick.
 Here's a sketch of it:

 <i>Proof (sketch):</i> The assumptions imply that mgfs of $\log{X}$ and $\log{Y}$ viewed as functions over $\C$ --- that is, the functions $z \mapsto \E[X^z]$ and $z \mapsto \E[Y^z]$ --- are analytic in the strip $S = \\{z \in \C: 0 < \Re(z) < \alpha\\}$ (because $\E[X^\alpha], \E[Y^\alpha] < \infty$), and moreover these functions agree on $S$ as well (because the equality of moments assumption activates the [identity theorem](https://en.wikipedia.org/wiki/Identity_theorem)).
 A (right)-continuity argument then shows that the functions agree on $\\{z \in \C: \Re(z) = 0\\}$.
 Replacing $z$ with $it$ for $t \in \R$, we see that the <i>characteristic functions</i> of $\log{X}$ and $\log{Y}$ agree everywhere.
 Thus $\log{X} \stackrel{d}{=} \log{Y}$, and from that comes $X \stackrel{d}{=} Y$. $\square$